num42/stacks-web-middleman/Readme.md

 ## Development

-start the preview server using `bundle exec middleman server`
+start the preview server using `foreman start`

 ## Deployment